 In fact, at the beginning, it was called the “funny pages” or the “funnies,“ and it was newspaper comic strips.
 Well, before that, there were also satirical illustrations and other types of caricatures, mostly in early 18th-century Europe (some want to go back and start with prehistoric cave paintings, but it’s a bit much).
 That’s why, the first answer to the question, “Who invented comic books?” you find is: Swiss artist Rodolphe Töpffer.
 He created the first horizontal multi-panel comic in 1827.
 Later, he published “The Adventures of Obadiah Oldbuck,” but it was more of a picture book than a comic book.
 That said, it was so big that his work found a way to the U.S.

-During the second half of the 19th century in Europe, mostly in France, Belgium, Germany and Britain, Rodolphe Töpffer inspired a lot of artists and their works were published in newspapers-mostly satirical strips.
+During the second half of the 19th century in Europe, mostly in France, Belgium, Germany, and Britain, Rodolphe Töpffer inspired a lot of artists, and their works were published in newspapers-mostly satirical strips.
 The form started to evolve in Germany with full-page stories and wordless comics.
-Artist Wilhelm Busch left its mark in that particular domain, but also with his way to mix his drawing with poems in the series “Max und Moritz” (it was a hit at that time, kids loved it).
-In France, some artists found fame when their work was collected in hardcover editions (starting 1870).
+Artist Wilhelm Busch left its mark in that particular domain, but also with his way of mixing his drawing with poems in the series “Max und Moritz” (it was a hit at that time, kids loved it).
+In France, some artists found fame when their work was collected in hardcover editions (starting in 1870).
 But what about the American comic strips?

 Who invented the American comic strips?